-Keeping an eye on the SERP trackers is extremely useful to help diagnose whether any changes in your rankings is due to something you did (i.e. changing website structure, adding new content, getting new links), or whether it is due to something Google did.
-Even if you don’t know what Google has done to cause your rankings to drop, it provides a prompt to revisit Google’s Guidelines (which have recently been updated) and check for both technical, and quality factors.
+Keeping an eye on the SERP trackers is extremely useful to help diagnose whether any changes in your rankings.
+For instance, are the changes in rankings due to something you did, such (i.e., changing website structure, adding new content, getting new links), or is it due to something Google did.
+Even if you don’t know what Google has done to cause your rankings to drop, it provides a prompt to revisit Google’s Guidelines (which have recently been updated) and check for both technical and quality factors.

 Rank Risk Index

 We suspect the quiet start to February was to enable testing to be carried out on the Mobile SERPs without confusing the results.
-That being said, we did notice some changes in keywords we track ourselves around the 3rd February, but this is not reflected by the Rank Risk Index.
+That being said, we did notice some changes in keywords we track ourselves around the 3rd of February, but the Rank Risk Index does not reflect this.

-The Rank Risk Index chart below shows a definite spike on the 12th February.
+The Rank Risk Index chart below shows a definite spike on the 12th of February.

-Is there any indication what the Google update is targeting?
+Is there any indication of what the Google update is targeting?

 Unfortunately, we do not have much to say about the recent Google updates \ testing.
 They seem minor iterations of the core algorithm and not something in isolation we believe that you should be overly concerned about.
-It is possible that they are targeting content quality, but we cannot rule out specific tests in preparation of the new Real-Time Google Penguin algorithm, although this is just speculation.
+They may be targeting content quality, but we cannot rule out specific tests in preparation for the new Real-Time Google Penguin algorithm, although this is just speculation.

-There is very little forum chatter about the recent update this last weekend, which seems to confirm that nothing major is happening.
+There is very little forum chatter about the recent update this last weekend, which seems to confirm that nothing significant is happening.

-From looking at the rankings of our own targeted keywords, many of these updates over the past weeks seem to impact poor quality or over-optimized content.
+Many of these updates over the past weeks seem to impact the poor quality or over-optimized content.
 Just revisiting pages that have shown a drop and improving them has been beneficial for us.
-Remember, though, it can take some time for any changes you make to be reflected in Google.
+Remember, though; it can take some time for any changes you make to be reflected in Google.